koheiy/JenkinsThemes/README.md

 # JenkinsThemes
 ## How To Use
-Install "Simple Theme Plugin"
+Install "Simple Theme Plugin" and put css "~/userContent"
-Put css "~/userContent"